-It is true that most economies globalized significantly during the 1990s.
 Global trade has been growing for decades as countries have opened up their economies.
 As a share of global GDP, total imports plus total exports rose from 39 percent in 1990 to 61 percent in 2008.
-Trade then fell sharply as a result of the global financial crisis, but it has since crept upward afterward, nearing its pre-meltdown level in 2019 pre-COVID.
+Trade then fell sharply as a result of the global financial crisis, but it crept upward afterward, nearing its pre-meltdown level in 2019.
 The United States has bucked this trend, however.
-(See Figure 3) Our trade-to-GDP ratio rose much more slowly than that of other countries-growing from 20 percent in 1990 to 30 percent in 2008-all the while staying well below the global average.
-It fell at the same rate as the world at large's during the financial crisis, but unlike the rest of the world, it has yet to recover.
+Its trade-to-GDP ratio has risen more slowly than that of other countries-growing from 20 percent in 1990 to 30 percent in 2008-all the while staying well below the global average.
+It fell at the same rate as the world at large's during the financial crisis, but it has yet to recover.
 Of course, as a country that has a large, advanced, and diverse economy and is separated by oceans from much of the rest of the world, it is only natural that the United States has a lower trade share than the average economy.
 There is no fundamental reason, however, for it not to be opening up at roughly the same rate as the rest of the world-especially considering that the entry of China, India, eastern Europe, and parts of Latin America into global markets ran its course long ago.